spmjs/spmjs.io/documentation/package.json.md

 ---

-package.json of `spm` share most fileds with package.json of `npm`, but add a `spm` filed containing some custom attributes.
+`spm` use the exactly smae file `package.json` as `npm` to descripe a package, sharing most fileds, expect an extra `spm` filed for containing some custom attributes.

 ### Fields